Thank You for making It’s Our Fox River Day a great success!

 Join Us in Celebrating the Fox River

-FOTFR and its partners are organizing events that include celebrations along the entire Fox River like municipal proclamation signing, shoreline yoga, flower blessing ceremony, art & music making, paddling parties, and the standard trash clean-ups.
+FOTFR and its partners organize events that include celebrations along the entire Fox River like municipal proclamation signing, shoreline yoga, flower blessing ceremony, art & music making, paddling parties, and the standard trash clean-ups.

 Host a River Celebration Event

 Friends of the Fox River (FOTFR) invites you and your affiliates to develop an event for IOFRD 2023.
 New registration links will be available soon to enable watershed-wide advertisement and organization of all of the collective events.
 FOTFR will help hosts plan and implement their event.
-Contact FOTFR @ info@FOTFR.org or call 815.385.6605 for questions and assistance with event planning.
+Contact us at IOFRD@FOTFR.org or call 815.385.6605 for questions and assistance with event planning.

 IOFRD is pronounced “I offered” – a day intended to be both an individual and collective event that offers a thank you to the Fox River.
 The concept originated as a 200-mile cleanup to symbolize the need for a unified approach to protect and restore a watershed.
 IOFRD has evolved to include celebrations hat go beyond the standard trash removal.
 It is intended to grow awareness throughout the entire watershed for the need to work collaboratively to protect and restore the health of the Fox River.
 It is also an opportunity for residents to be able to say, “I offered” thanks to my Fox River.